 Stir in the sugar or honey and the lemon juice or citric acid.

 Pour the syrup into sanitized jars, seal securely, and refrigerate or freeze.
 The syrup, if made as written and kept refrigerated in unopened, sanitized jars, will likely keep for up to 4 weeks, possibly longer.
-After a jar is opened, use the syrup within 1 or 2 weeks.
+After a jar is opened, keep refrigerated and use the syrup within 1 or 2 weeks.
 I do not recommend canning this syrup — the recipe has not been tested for safety.

 There is no specific dosage for elderberry syrup as a health tonic.
 I suggest 1-2 teaspoons per day for healthy adults and children.
 This dosage can be doubled or tripled when a person is sick with a cold or the flu.